Peng-PKU/Peng-PKU.github.io/content/authors/ShangrunLu/_index.md

   - Grad Students
 ---

-Shangrun Lu is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Shangrun Lu is a PhD student at the School of Materials Science and Engineering, Peking University.
+His research focuses on magnetic skyrmions, including first-principles calculations, micromagnetic simulations, and Lorentz transmission electron microscopy, aiming to advance the development of magnetic materials.